Find out what Unilever – as part of the Business Coalition for a Global Plastics Treaty – is asking governments to consider..

 Creating a global treaty on plastic pollution

-Tackling plastic pollution will need big interventions at every point in the plastics system, from new technology and manufacturing innovation, to better recycling and collection infrastructure.
-We need businesses and governments to work together, across national boundaries, to create a coordinated response that deals with the problem at source.
-That’s why, alongside more than 70 other businesses, we’re calling for an ambitious and legally binding UN treaty – based on a circular economy approach – to tackle plastic pollution on a global scale, similar to how the Paris Agreement put us on a path to tackle the climate crisis.
+Tackling plastic pollution needs big interventions at every point in the plastics system, from new technology and manufacturing innovation, to better recycling and collection infrastructure.
+We need businesses and governments to work together, across national boundaries, to create a coordinated response that deals with the problem both at source and at scale.

 Partnering for a circular plastics economy